boborbt/priority_queue_cxx/README.md

 Summary: FastContainers are *4.58 times faster* on pushes and *4.54 times faster* on pops.

+## Which is the best priority queue implementation for ruby?

+As for most important questions the answer is: it depends.
+The evidence reported here shows that if you are only interested in the speed of push and pop methods, then ```FastContainers::PriorityQueue``` is a very good candidate.
+Few other important factors may make other libraries be better suited for your needs.
+The most glaring one is that ```FastContainers::PriorityQueue``` does not support changes of priorities<sup><a id="backref1" href="#ref1">1</a></sup>.
+If your problem requires this feature I would recommend using  [PriorityQueue (0.1.2)](https://rubygems.org/gems/PriorityQueue) library.
+Also, in making your choice you may want to consider the fact that not all the presented library are actively maintained (although, no one gave any problem at the time of the writing).

 ## API

 Here it follows a transcription of the RDoc documentation for the library.
 I'm adding it here because I've having difficulties in instructing the 'gem' executable to generate the correct files on installation (everything works fine using rdoc from the command line though).
 Any suggestion about how to solve this problem is *very* welcome.